JunyueZhang/CMEECourseWork/week2/README.md

 + The script tuple.py can print latin name, common name, mass of birds on a separate line or output block by species.
 + The script dictionary.py can populate a dictionary called taxa_dic derived from taxa so that it maps order names to sets of taxa.
 + The script cfexercises1.py has six useful functions to implement different calculations.
 + The script align_seqs.py can take the DNA sequences as an input from a single csv file and save the best alignment along with its corresponding score in a single text file.
-+ The script align_seqs_fasta.py can take any two fasta sequences in separate files to be aligned as input.
-+ The script align_seqs_better.py can record and save all the equally-best alignments.
 All the scripts can be easily run with the python command and correct script name.

 ## Author name and contact
 Junyue Zhang  jz1621@ic.ac.uk